cbuijs/instigator/README.md

 	/^.*click\..*$/		Will give a hit on domain-labels ending in click /.*porn.*/              Will give a hit on domain-labels with the word porn in it

-Aliases need to be divided by an equals-symbol (=), example:
+Aliases need to be divided by an equals-symbol (=), example (domains include sub-domains):

 	www.google.com=retricted.google.com	# Redirect
-	www.company.com=10.1.2.3		# Hosts-file equivelant
-	www.badguys.com=REFUSED			# Return-code refused
+	www.company.com=10.1.2.3		# Hosts-file equivelant, but includes sub-domains as well www.badguys.com=REFUSED			# Return-code refused
 	www.whatisthis.com=NXDOMAIN		# Return-code NXDOMAIN
 	www.goodguys.com=PASSTHRU		# Passthru/whitelist